j0r1/GRALE2/pygrale/doc/source/example_notebooks.rst

  * Using a previously calculated deflection angle grid to create a :class:`DeflectionGridLens <grale.lenses.DeflectionGridLens>`:
    `deflectiongridlens.ipynb <_static/deflectiongridlens.ipynb>`_

  * Using :class:`Wendland lenses <grale.lenses.MultipleWendlandLens>`
    to obtain a mass distribution if deflection angles are known at various locations: `wendland.ipynb <_static/wendland.ipynb>`_

  * Creating a circularly symmetric gravitational lens based on the specification of it's profile: `profilelens.ipynb <_static/profilelens.ipynb>`_

  * An example with multiple lens planes; also shows the effect as the source redshift increases: `multilensplane.ipynb <_static/multilensplane.ipynb>`_

    * The movie in the notebook: `multiplelensplanetest.mp4 <_static/multiplelensplanetest.mp4>`_

+ * An example that shows explicitly how you can modify an existing lens model to influence only the time delay: `timedelayadjust.ipynb <_static/timedelayadjust.ipynb>`_

  * TODO: MSD example: `msdexample.ipynb <_static/msdexample.ipynb>`_
  * TODO: fit test: `fittest.ipynb <_static/fittest.ipynb>`_